Copyright © Baldwin Civic Association, Inc. | All Rights Reserved

 (now Quality of Life), Membership, Fundraising, and Empty Storefronts.
 Officers were elected, including Viana and Degen as co-presidents, and an Executive Board was convened.

-Since then, the BCA has continued to grow in membership and activities.
-Beautification Committee projects include plantings around town, the Baldwin Community Garden, banners along
+Since then, the BCA has contributed to the following; plantings around town, the formation of the Baldwin Community Garden, installation of banners along

-The BCA has become an advocate for Baldwin.
-One of the earliest projects the BCA supported was the LIRR Infill Redevelopment study, which led to the Grand Avenue Traffic Study and recommendations to improve traffic on our main North-South thoroughfare.
+The BCA has become a strong advocate for Baldwin.
+One of the earliest projects the BCA supported was the LIRR Infill Redevelopment study.
+This led to the Grand Avenue Traffic Study and recommendations to improve traffic on our main North-South thoroughfare.
 After Superstorm Sandy, BCA members were tabbed to help represent Baldwin in the New York Rising Program.
 BCA board members regularly meet with elected representatives as well as attend meetings of the Nassau County Legislature and the Hempstead Town Council.
 BCA representatives even journey to Albany to make sure Baldwin’s concerns are heard by government.

 The Baldwin Civic Association is once again a vibrant organization that is working to fulfill its mission to “foster our wonderfully diverse community and maintain the quality of life in Beautiful Baldwin.”